mcejp/ascii-posts/posts/Documenting-projects.md

 - written once and usually not updated
-- excellent place to discuss *reasoning* behind the decisions made and the design process in general (but often these could just be included in Developer's Guide)
+- excellent place to discuss *reasoning* behind the decisions made and the design process in general (although these would usually deserve to be included in Developer's guide as well)

 #### Recommended tool: LaTeX